 Learning how to steam oysters is relatively easy to do.
 This first section covers how to steam oysters for an outside roast.
 The next section covers how to steam oysters on the stovetop.

 First, you will need a pot with a strainer basket for steaming the oysters.
-We recommend a 10-gallon cooker.
-Second, you want fill the pot with about two inches of water.
+The basket makes it easy to remove all the oysters at one time.
+You will normally cook about a quarter to a half bushel at a time for an oyster roast.
+So, we recommend a 10-gallon pot and basket.
+Second, you want to fill the pot with about two inches of water.
 Put enough water in the pot to create steam, but not enough to boil the oysters.
-If you are planning on steaming several batches of oysters, make sure to occasionally add some water.
+If you are planning on steaming several batches, you will need to add some water to the pot occasionally.
 You don’t want to burn the bottom of your pot.

-How long to Steam Oysters?
+How Long to Steam Oysters?

-How to Shuck Oysters?
+How to Shuck Oysters like a Pro

 Oyster Roast Side Dishes

 Some traditional oyster roast side dishes include Shrimp Boils and Fish Stew.
 If you have non-seafood eaters at your roast, some popular sides are Chili and Hot Dogs.
 These are just a few examples of side dishes, but anything you would like to serve will probably work.

 Coastal Caterers provided the information for this webpage.
 Coastal Caterers has gained expertise in how to steam oysters by hosting thousands of oyster roasts over the past 25 years.
 They are featured in regional and local publications for their oyster catering service.
 Customers trust them to host their events year after year.